xwmario/Warez/README.md

 ## Automation
 - [Bonarr](https://github.com/klassicstudios/Bonarr) - A fork of Radarr to work with porn.
 - [CloudBox](https://cloudbox.works/) - An All-In-One, Cloud Centric & Media Server Solution.
-- [File & Image Uploader](http://z-o-o-m.eu/) - The most comprehensive program to upload files and images to different file-/image-hoster.
 - [FlexGet](https://flexget.com/) - FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) - LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [MacGuffin](https://github.com/hwkns/macguffin) - Automated tools for handling Scene and P2P film releases.